top of page

 Applying for an Intervention Order

-How Long Does it Take for an Intervention Order to Be Served?
+How Long Does it Take for an IVO to Be Served?

 Once an application for an order has been filed with the court, a first court date called a ‘mention hearing’ will be set, typically within a few weeks or months from the day of filing the initial application.
 The court will provide the police with copies of the application and summons, along with any interim orders.
 All interim orders must be followed in the lead-up to the first court date.